Cruedy/codepath-prework/README.md

    In high school, web development was actually a part of computer science that I enjoyed doing in my free time.
 I created a portfolio site for videos that I made.
 I really enjoyed making the site, but now when I go check on the site, I realize that the website was very poorly designed.
 I want to figure out how to actually make a site look well designed.
 I also want to be able to make the website function more smoothly.
-I also feel like I know a lot about the frontend of sites, but I want to learn more about how the backend/javascript part of websites work.
+I also feel like I know a lot about the frontend of sites, but I want to learn more about how the backend/javascript part of how websites work.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)